dhaustein/http-protocol-testing/README.md

 - Adopting an infrastructure as code approach would allow for automated, __repeatable__ creation of test environments

 - CI/CD system that would manage all this (including observability tools and logging)

+- A unified source of truth for the protocol specification using an Interface description language, bonus points for it being translatable to our code and tests